ansys/pymechanical/README.rst

    :alt: Black

-A Python wrapper for Ansys mechanical pymechanical
+A Python wrapper for Ansys Mechanical

 How to install